top of page

 Accommodation check-in opens

-Neighbourhood House Networking
+Neighbourhood House Networking and Drinks

 Structured networking to help you connect and share ideas with others in the sector.